 Per the P-Card and State Contract Purchases section above, the Purchasing Office requires that items on State Contract are purchased through State Contract vendors for those items.
 Office Supplies and Toner are of particular note and should be bought through State Contract.
 Please contact the Purchasing Office for details at 843-661-1160.

 The University participates in a procurement card program designed to manage low-dollar supply purchases.
 It is a purchasing tool which offers an alternative for purchasing supplies with a total value of $2,500 or less and will enable University employees to purchase commodities, by telephone, internet or in person, directly from vendors thus eliminating the need for incurring costs associated with low dollar purchase orders.

 Purchasing Card Use: The card works just like a personal credit card, except the university pays all charges in full.
 It is to be used only for the purchase of supplies, unless exceptions are specifically approved by the Program Administrator.
 Spending parameters for each card are set at $2,500 per transaction.

-Card Set-up: Applicant completes a Card Application and submits it to his/her appropriate Department Head and Vice President for approval and completion.
+Card Set-up: Applicant completes a Card Application and submits it to his/her appropriate Department Head for approval and completion.
 The application is then sent to the Program Administrator.

 Cardholder Liability: The Purchasing Card is a corporate charge card and will not affect your personal credit.
 It is your responsibility to ensure that the card is used within stated guidelines of the Card Manual as well as University Policies and Procedures.
 Failure to comply with program guidelines may result in permanent revocation of the card, notification of the situation to management, and appropriate disciplinary action.